cnnp-lab/DiminishedRhythmsPathology/README.md

 # DiminishedRhythmsPathology
 Code to reproduce figures from a paper showing diminished biological rhythms in pathological tissue from patients with epilepsy.

-To reproduce figures from the paper, please first clone this repository and download the data from zenodo.
+To reproduce figures from the paper, please first clone this repository and download the data from zenodo (https://doi.org/10.5281/zenodo.8289342).
 Place the unzipped data directory in the DiminishedRhythmsPathology directory.
 Then, run the each of the scripts in paper_code/ in order: P1.extract_cycles.py, P2.compute_AUCs.py, P3.plot_AUCs.py, P4.mixedeffects.py, and P5.get_file_brain_image.py.